A Unified Framework for Online Trip Destination Prediction

 \subsection{Clustering}

-For clustering, we use DBSCAN which is a simple yet effective density based method.
+For clustering, we use DBSCAN \cite{ester1996density} which is a simple yet effective density based method.
 It does not require to fix the number of clusters in advance and is also robust to outliers.
-It has also been shown to work well on low dimensional data and the data being considered here is 2-dimensional (latitude/longitude).
-Further, this method also has the advantage of making the clusters easy to interpret in terms of the choice of parameter values.
-The algorithm takes two parameters, $\epsilon$ which is the minimum distance between points to be considered in the same neighborhood, and $m$ which is the minimum number of points required in a neighborhood to form a cluster.
+It has also been shown to work well on low dimensional data.
+Since the data being considered in this study is 2-dimensional with latitude and longitude features, DBSCAN is considered to be appropriate.
+Furthermore, this method also has the advantage of making the clusters easy to interpret in terms of the choice of parameter values.
+The algorithm takes two parameters, $\epsilon$ which is the minimum distance between the points to be considered inside the same neighborhood, and $m$ which is the minimum number of points required inside a neighborhood to form a cluster.
 Since the trip history $X_u$ consists of GPS-coordinates, a suitable distance metric is the Haversine distance.
-The Haversine distance \cite{robusto1957cosine} between two points, $x$ and $y$, consisting of latitude/longitude is defined as
+The Haversine distance \cite{robusto1957cosine} between two points, $x$ and $y$, consisting of latitude and longitude features is defined as

 Here we have used the short-hand notation:

 Ideally, it should not matter whether one chooses to cluster the sources $X_u^s$ or $X_u^d$, since the end of one trip corresponds to the beginning of another.
 However, one recurring problem when working with GPS-data is the initial time it takes for the GPS receiver to acquire the satellite signal.
 This delay is usually in the range between 10 to 60 seconds, but could be as long as a couple of minutes, which makes the source of every trip more uncertain than the destination.
 Thus, it is reasonable to use $X_u^d$ to form the clusters and find the candidate locations.